• Skip to primary navigation

 • Place the baking sheet uncovered on the middle rack of the oven.

-• Cook for 25-30 minutes, using a spatula to rotate the vegetables a few times while rating.
+• Cook for 25-30 minutes, using a spatula to rotate the vegetables a few times while roasting.

 • Or, preheat the baking pan while preparing the vegetable and gnocchi mixture, and carefully add to a hot preheated pan to avoid having to stir while cooking.